VMatrix1900/draft-quic-structured-connection-id/draft-shi-quic-structured-connection-id.md

 --- abstract

-This document describes a mechanism to carry the metadata in the QUIC connection ID so that the intermediary can perform optimization.
+This document describes a mechanism to carry the metadata in the QUIC connection ID to communicate with the intermediary.

 --- middle

 # Introduction

 Nowadays, media applications are usually able to dynamically adjust the size and quality of the stream to adapt to fluctuating network conditions.
-However, for the high throughput and low latency media traffic, adaptation only by the endpoint is not good enough, especially when the network condition is challenging, such as the wireless networks discussed in {{?I-D.kaippallimalil-tsvwg-media-hdr-wireless}} and {{?I-D.defoy-moq-relay-network-handling}}.
+However, for the high throughput and low latency media traffic, adaptation only by the endpoint is not good enough, especially when the network condition is challenging, such as the wireless networks discussed in {{?I-D.kaippallimalil-tsvwg-media-hdr-wireless}}.
 To this end, it is desirable to have the intermediary performing optimization for the endpoint.
 For example, low-priority packets can be dropped to save the resource when the network is congested.

 One example of such an intermediary is the relay in the Media over QUIC working group.
 To quote the charter from the MoQ working group.
 "Media over QUIC (moq) will develop a simple low-latency media delivery solution for ingest and distribution of media.
 This solution addresses use cases including live streaming, gaming, and media conferencing and will scale efficiently."
 "Even when media content is end-to-end encrypted, the relays can access metadata needed for caching (such as timestamp), making media forwarding decisions (such as drop or delay under congestion), and so on."